 FLOORING MATERIAL The floor is covered with vinyl tiles.
 The floor is properly installed and is in good often result in damage to flooring materials, subflooring and framing.

 It is important to maintain the caulking around bathtubs and showers, especially at the intersection between the tub or shower and the floor.
-Failure to maintain this seal will and will damage the flooring material, underlayment and subfloor.
-The most reliable fix for this condition is to remove the toilet and install a new wax seal.
-The toilet should then be securely mounted to the floor.
+Failure to maintain this seal will

+TOILET The toilet was flushed and was functioning as intended.